ceddybu/ansible-playbooks/magento/README.md

 Use `ssh-add ~/.vagrant.d/insecure_private_key` to add the vagrant key and simplify the standalone ansible commands.

 ## TODO
+- Logic/var to check is apc/opcache files should be put in place
 - add nginx default vhost place holder file
 - clone adminer/opcache-status repo instead of including in this one
   - https://github.com/rlerdorf/opcache-status